zoe-walker/Visualizations/Examples/ProcessFlow/README.md

 [Table of Contents](#table-of-contents)

 ### Header Properties
 The properties are a subset of those in the __Process Flow Visualisation__.
-They must have the same values as in the __Process Flow Visualistion__ to ensure that the header aligns with the process flow diagram:
+They must have the same values as in the __Process Flow Visualisation__ to ensure that the header aligns with the process flow diagram:

 *	__gridSize__: The number of pixels between grid points that shapes and lines are aligned (snap) to. __Default__: 10.
 *	__processHeaderHeight__: The vertical height, in pixels, allowed for the process header drawn above the diagram: __Default__: 20.